Josephson-based threshold detector for L\'evy distributed fluctuations: Results

-for the PDF associated to Eq.~\eqref{eq:CDF_ib} as a function of the average escape time $\tau (i_b)$ (here $ \mathcal{N}$ is an appropriated normalization constant).
-For the thermal noise, Kramers' formula entails that escapes across the barrier depend on the barrier height.
-For L\'evy noise, with the same widely employed approximations behind Eq.~\eqref{tau_Levy}, $\tau(i_b)$ turns out independent of the barrier height $\Delta U$, and becomes only function of $\Delta x = \pi -2\arcsin{i_b}$, see Eq.~\eqref{Washboard}.
+for the PDF associated to Eq.~\eqref{eq:CDF_ib} as a function of the average escape time $\tau (i_b)$.
+Here, $ \mathcal{N}$ is an appropriated normalization constant.
+Eq.~\eqref{Pib} makes it evident the dependence of the switching current distribution $P(i_{b}|i_0) $ on the average escape time, $\tau (i_b)$, which is related to the noise features.
+For the thermal noise, Kramers' formula entails that the escapes across the barrier depend on the barrier height.
+For L\'evy noise, with the same widely employed approximations behind Eq.~\eqref{tau_Levy}, $\tau(i_b)$ turns out independent of the barrier height $\Delta U$, and becomes only function of $\Delta x$, which in turn via Eq.~\eqref{Washboard} depends on $i_b$ through the relation $\Delta x = \pi -2\arcsin{i_b}$.
 The expression of $\tau(\alpha,D)$, Eq.~\eqref{tau_Levy}, inserted in Eq.~\eqref{Pib} gives for the L\'evy statistics (at the first order in $i_b$)

-This is a further step forward with respect to results of Ref.~\cite{Gua17}, concerning the nonsinusoidal potential appropriated for graphene JJs \cite{GuaVal15,convegno,Spa17,Lee17}, inasmuch as the above equation contains the explicit expression for the argument of the exponential.
+Since the above equation contains the explicit expression for the argument of the exponential, it is a further step forward with respect to the results of Ref.~\cite{Gua17}.
+This breakthrough paves the way towards the applications of a Josephson junction as a L\'evy noise detector.